rancher/rancher-docs/README.md

 Our repository doesn't allow you to make changes directly to the `main` branch.
 Create a working branch and make pull requests from your fork to [rancher/rancher-docs](https://github.com/rancher/rancher-docs).

-For most updates, you'll need to edit a file in `/docs`, and the corresponding file in `/versioned_docs/version-2.7`.
-If a change affects older versions, you can find files documenting Rancher v2.0 and later in the `/versioned_docs` directory.
+For most updates, you'll need to edit a file in the `/docs` directory, which represents the ["Latest"](https://ranchermanager.docs.rancher.com/) version of our published documentation.
+The "Latest" version is a mirror of the most recent released version of Rancher, which is v2.8 at this time.
+In other words, whenever an update is made to `/docs` you should apply the same change to the corresponding file in `/versioned_docs/version-2.8`.
+If a change only affects older versions, you don't need to mirror it back to `/docs`.

 If a file is moved or renamed, you'll also need to edit the `sidebars.js` files for each version, and the list of redirects in `docusaurus.config.js`.
 See [Moving or Renaming Docs](./moving-or-renaming-docs.md).